rtymchyk/babel-plugin-extract-text/README.md

 Babel plugin to extract strings from React components and gettext-like functions into a gettext PO file.

 ## Features
-- Extraction from gettext-like call expressions (e.g. `_('Hello World')`)
+- Extraction from gettext-like functions (e.g. `_('Hello World')`)
 - Extraction from React components (e.g. `<LocalizedString id="Hello World"/>`)
-- Customizable extraction (e.g. component name, function names and argument positions)
+- Customizable extraction (e.g. component name, function names and function argument positions)
-- Supports PO translator comments and context (comments only for components)
+- Supports translator comments and context (comments are only available for components)
 - Validation (e.g. props missing on component, non-string literals are used for call expression arguments)

 ## Example